cultureamp/kaizen-design-system/CONTRIBUTING.md

 ### Release workflow

-To release a new package version, create a pull request which **modifies ONLY the package you wish to release**, and satisfies **ONE** of the following:
+To release a new package version, create a pull request which **modifies ONLY the package you wish to release**.

-- If the branch contains multiple commits, the pull request must have a [conventional title](#conventional-commit)
+- Make sure your PR has a [conventional title](#conventional-commit)
-- If the branch contains only a single commit...
-  - ... the commit itself must have a [conventional commit message](#conventional-commit), and...
-  - ... (for consistency) the PR title must match that commit message
+- If there is only **one commit** in your PR, make sure that commit message matches the PR title

 Once that pull request is merged into master, an automated release will be triggered, and the newly published package version will be available on the npm public registry.